DataDog/documentation/content/en/security/identity_risks/_index.md

 <div class="alert alert-info">CSM Identity Risks is in beta.</div>

 Cloud Security Management Identity Risks (CSM Identity Risks) provides in-depth visibility into your organization's AWS IAM risks.
-Enabling you to detect and resolve identity risks on an ongoing basis, CSM Identity Risks helps secure your cloud infrastructure from IAM-based attacks.
+It enables you to detect and resolve identity risks on an ongoing basis to secure your cloud infrastructure from IAM-based attacks.

 <div class="alert alert-info">At this time, CSM Identity Risks is available for AWS only.</div>

 ## Setup

 To use CSM Identity Risks, you must [enable resource collection for AWS][2] and [enable CloudTrail logs forwarding][4].
 If you've already done this, no additional setup is required.

+**Note**: If you've enabled [Cloud Security Posture Management][5] for your AWS accounts, you already have [cloud resource collection][2] enabled.
+Similarly, if you use [Cloud SIEM][6], you already have [CloudTrail logs forwarding][4] enabled.

 ## Review and remediate identity risk detections